CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.2 Personal.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the field of personnel.
 They SHOULD be implemented in principle.

-#### ORP.2.A6 Review of candidates in the selection of staffWhen selecting new employees, the required qualifications and skills SHOULD be precisely formulated.
+#### ORP.2.A6 Review of candidates in the selection of staff
+When selecting new employees, the required qualifications and skills SHOULD be precisely formulated.
 Subsequently, it should be checked on the basis of the documents and in the interview whether they actually exist among the candidates.
 Particular care should be taken to ensure that no conflicts of interest occur.
 In order to avoid conflicts of interest after a job change, non-competition and waiting periods should be agreed.

 #### ORP.2.A7 Checking the trustworthiness of employees